tismith/tismith.github.io/_posts/2014-01-28-libevent-signals.md

 sigprocmask(SIG_UNBLOCK, &sigs, 0);
 {% endhighlight %}

+This could also be run from a child atfork handler registered with `pthread_atfork`.

 This ensured that my child processes started life with a clean signal block mask, letting my arbitrary processes continue to catch and handle signals without needed modification.

 [libevent]: http://libevent.org